schatterjee0010/contextualize-nlp/README.md

 ## Project Overview

 ## References
-- Dataset has been taken from [Kaggle](https://www.kaggle.com/ashisparida/reviews-of-5-car-brands)
+- Dataset has been taken from sklearn's 20Newsgroup